michelin/kafkactl/README.md

       <name>           Resource name.

 Options:
-      --dry-run        Does not persist operation.
+      --dry-run        Does not persist resources.
 Validate only.
-  -f, --file=<file>    YAML file or directory containing resources.
+  -f, --file=<file>    YAML file or directory containing resources to delete.
   -h, --help           Show this help message and exit.
   -n, --namespace=<optionalNamespace>
                        Override namespace defined in config or YAML resources.
   -R, --recursive      Search file recursively.
   -v, --verbose        Enable the verbose mode.
-  -V, --version        Print version information and exit.
+  -V, --version=<version>
+                       Version of the resource to delete (only with <name> parameter).
 ```

 Example(s):